Git cherry pick

 • B is the newer commit (always included).

-Options for Cherry-picking Multiple Commits
+Options for Git Cherry Pick Multiple Commits

 Edit Commit Messages: To edit commit messages for each commit during the cherry-pick process: